cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 		bosh deploy.

-1. Target the newly deployed bosh director.
-In the sample `bosh.yml`, the bosh director has the ip address 192.0.2.36.
+1. Target the newly deployed BOSH director.
+In the sample `bosh.yml`, the BOSH director has the IP address 192.0.2.36.
 So if you target this director with `bosh target http://192.0.2.36:25555` where 25555 is the default BOSH director port.
 Your newly installed BOSH instance is now ready for use.

 # Deploying to AWS using BOSH